Köpenick's week of bloodshed: Places and events

 The first attacks were launched on what later became the Elsengrund residential estate, close to the Berlin-Köpenick station.
-One of those detained, 24-year-old carpenter and Reichsbanner member Anton Schmaus fatally shot two SA men in self-defense, with a third being killed by friendly fire, while being unlawfully arrested on the first day, which marked the outbreak of the violence.
-After his successful escape from the persecutors that day, it was Anton's family who paid the price: his father, Johann Schmaus was first bestially tortured and then hanged in the shed behind the house in today's Schmausstraße 2 in Berlin-Köpenick to stage his suicide.
-Anton's mother, Katharina, and one of his siblings, the then 13-year-old sister, Margareta, were arrested, brought to the court building in Köpenick where the mother was terribly abused by the SA men - in the presence of her daughter, the mother had to spend multiple month in hospital.
-Anton Schmaus, who was an SPD party member and a trades union official, he surrendered to the police in hope of being protected from the SA but he was sent to the police headquarters prison on Alexanderplatz, tortured, and then wounded by a shot in the back during an alleged escape attempt, he later died of his wound on 16 January 1934.
+When unlawfully arrested on the first day, 24-year-old carpenter and Reichsbanner member Anton Schmaus fatally shot two SA men in self-defense while a third was killed by friendly fire, marking the outbreak of the violence.
+After his successful escape from the persecutors, Anton's family paid the price: his father, Johann Schmaus was first bestially tortured and then hanged in the shed behind the house in today's Schmausstraße 2 in Berlin-Köpenick to stage his suicide.
+Anton's mother, Katharina, and his 13-year-old sister, Margareta, were arrested and brought to the court building in Köpenick where Katharina was abused by the SA in the presence of her daughter.
+Katharina later had to spend multiple months in the hospital as a result of her treatment at the hands of the SA.
+Anton, who was an SPD party member and a trades union official, surrendered to the police in hopes of being protected from the SA.
+Instead, he was sent to the police headquarters prison on Alexanderplatz, tortured, then wounded by a shot in the back during an alleged escape attempt, later dying of his wound on 16 January 1934.

 Two restaurants, the Gaststätte Demuth in Köpenick and the Gaststätte Seidler in nearby Berlin-Uhlenhorst, were used for torturing the anti-Fascists.
 Some of the detainees, after suffering torture, were taken to the local police headquarters at Seidler but were subsequently released.

 Victims of "Köpenicker Blutwoche" were members of the Social Democratic and Communist Parties, along with those picked out as "Reichsbanner" democrats, National People's Party members, Jews, trades unionists and some politically engaged people who were independent of any political party.
-The better known victims included the former minister-president of Mecklenburg-Schwerin, Johannes Stelling, the Reichsbanner leader Paul von Essen and the local Reichsbanner leader Richard Aßmann whose body was found in the Oder–Spree Canal.
+The better-known victims included the former minister-president of Mecklenburg-Schwerin, Johannes Stelling, the Reichsbanner leader Paul von Essen and the local Reichsbanner leader Richard Aßmann whose body was found in the Oder–Spree Canal.
 The communists Karl Pokern and Erich Janitzky were also killed.
 The number of people who died later as a result of injuries sustained under torture is unknown.
 Estimates concerning the number killed at the time also vary, ranging from 21 to 91, including up to 70 who simply "disappeared".
-The bodies of some of the victims, many of which were subsequently recovered, were tied up in sacks and then thrown into surrounding waterways or the Schmöckwitz lakes.
+The bodies of some of the victims, many of which were subsequently recovered, were tied up in sacks and thrown into surrounding waterways or the Schmöckwitz lakes.
 Those whose bodies turned up in the Dahme (river) included Johannes Stelling, Paul von Essen, and Karl Pokern mentioned above.